cure-lab/SCINet/README.md

 ## Special Constrain

-Because of the stacked binary down-sampling method that SCINet adapts, the max number of layers (L_max) and look-back window (W) size should satisfy:
+- Because of the stacked binary down-sampling method that SCINet adapts, the max number of layers (L_max) and look-back window (W) size should satisfy:

 <img src="https://render.githubusercontent.com/render/math?math=L_{max}=\lfloor log_2 W \rfloor">

+(The formula might not be shown in the darkmode Github)

+- The kernal are generally set as odd number such as 3, 5 or 7.

 ## Contact